 As an adult you know how important chiropractic care is to your life.
 Well, chiropractic is just as important for children.
 Some parents may wonder “What could my child have wrong, that they would need to see a chiropractor?”
 There are several answers to that question but the most common is the trauma of a child’s daily life.
-The spine consists of 26 vertebral segments which can often be jammed or misaligned causing minor spinal problems known as spinal subluxtions.
+The child's spine consists of 33 vertebral segments (some of which are fused as they grow older) which can often be jammed or misaligned causing minor spinal problems known as spinal subluxations.

 At Family Health Chiropractic we believe that most problems that occur in adults actually begin in childhood.
 Even the birthing process is traumatic.
 We want everyone to experience the effects of optimum health, including kids.